wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

 Explanation: The shortest path is: 3 → 1 → 5 → 2 → 6.
 ```

 In this problem, we need to find the closest point(from nodes), where path from root to nodes intersect, which is LCA of both the nodes.
 Hence, we first find the LCA node of start and destination.
-Then we need to get path from LCA to the starting node($$lcaS$$) and from LCA to destination($$laD$$).
+Then we need to get path from LCA to the starting node($$lca_s$$) and from LCA to destination($$lca_d$$).
 This method has also been explained above.
 In this we simply do a simple DFS and first explore the left path, and then the right path.
 Whenever we find the node, we return true, otherwise we backtrack and explore the right path.
-Now that we have both paths, we will convert all chars in $$lcaS$$ to $$U$$, since we need to move upward.
+Now that we have both paths, we will convert all chars in $$lca_s$$ to $$U$$, since we need to move upward.

 At last, we concatenate both strings and return the combined path.